scripted-project/Languages/README.md

 ### Prerequisites

-To write code using one of our langauges, you must have:
+To write code using one of our languages, you must have:
 - Installed the correct programs:
    - C eXpanded:
+      - CX Main (CXM, unfinished) which includes:
-      - EXpanded C Complier (CXC, unfinished)
+        - CX Complier
-      - EXpanded C Interpreter (CXI, unfinished)
+        - CX Interpreter
-      - Note: Only one is needed.
+        - CX Terminal
    - Assembly Plus:
       - Assembly Plus Complier (ASPC, unfinished)
       - Assembly Plus Interpreter (ASPI, not required, unfinished)